-Synchronous serial communications are typically used in systems with a single host and one or more clients.
-The host device contains the necessary circuitry for baud rate generation and supplies the clock for all devices in the system.
-Client devices can take advantage of the host clock by eliminating the internal clock generation circuitry.
+Synchronous serial communications are typically used in systems with a single master and one or more slaves.
+The master device contains the necessary circuitry for baud rate generation and supplies the clock for all devices in the system.
+Slave devices can take advantage of the master clock by eliminating the internal clock generation circuitry.

-There are two signal lines in Synchronous mode: A bidirectional data line and a clock line.
-The clients use the external clock supplied by the host to shift the serial data into and out of their respective Receive and Transmit Shift Registers.
+There are two signal lines in Synchronous mode: a bidirectional data line and a clock line.
+The slaves use the external clock supplied by the master to shift the serial data into and out of their respective receive and transmit shift registers.
 Since the data line is bidirectional, synchronous operation is half-duplex only.
-Half-duplex refers to the fact that host and client devices can receive and transmit data, but not both simultaneously.
-The EUSART can operate as either a host or client device.
+Half-duplex refers to the fact that master and slave devices can receive and transmit data but not both simultaneously.
+The EUSART can operate as either a master or slave device.